Communication Studies Graduate Program

 We welcome both students who ultimately seek a Ph.D as well as those who wish to pursue the MA as a launchpad for other careers.
 Rather than training students for particular workplace settings, we aim to develop knowledge and skills that are applicable to a wide range of professional contexts.

 Our faculty are prominent, active, award-winning scholars in Communication Studies.
-Several have received top paper, article, and book awards from their respective divisions of the National Communication Association and the Western States Communication Association.
-In addition, many of our faculty members have earned university-level teaching awards at UM, and two (Betsy Bach and Sara Hayden) have been recognized with WSCA's Master Teacher Award with the Western States Communication Association.
+Several have received top paper, article, and book awards from their respective areas of the National Communication Association and the Western States Communication Association.
+In addition, many of our faculty members have earned college-level and university-level teaching awards at UM or the Master Teacher Award with the Western States Communication Association.

 To get a glimpse of the kinds of courses that you might take as a graduate student in our department, check out our 400 and 500-level courses.